ekupaskibas18/ekupaskibas18.github.io/blogs/drafts/2023-11-14-out-of-place.md

 When I meet you, what should I say? <br/>
 Should I tell you how love you are? <br/>
-For which yyou might have already heard countless of times <br/>
+For which you might have already heard countless of times <br/>
 From men you thought to be all the same. <br/>
 So... no. I want to tell you something different <br/>
 Sweetest words and yet without losing truth. <br/>